 In June 2016, he published Part II, Maarten Maartens Rediscovered – His Best Short Stories, which is a summarization of his four volumes of short stories, including a summary of Maartens’ first self-published novel, The Black-Box Murder, considered the first “Dutch” detective.

-Next are a volume of short stories and a fourth novel, entitled Tall Trees Catch a lot of Wind, about three wealthy brothers of a famed family who self-destruct, with a surprising twist in the family’s rebirth.
+Next are a volume of short stories and a third novel, entitled Tall Trees Catch a lot of Wind, about three wealthy brothers of a famed family who self-destruct, with a surprising twist in the family’s rebirth.

 John resides as a writer in Virginia, is married with two children and two grandchildren, blogs at his website http://johnschwartzauthor.com/blog, and has his author page on www.amazon.com/author/schwartzjohn.